usnistgov/jarvis_leaderboard/docs/index.md

           Note: only admins are allowed to make pull requests to `main` branch

-          Once the admin approve the PR, you'll see your results on the official leaderboard
+          Once an admin approve the PR, you'll see your results on the official leaderboard

         8. Another example for AI mode as follows:

           Populate the dataset for a benchmark, e.g.:

           `python jarvis_leaderboard/populate_data.py --benchmark_file AI-SinglePropertyPrediction-exfoliation_energy-dft_3d-test-mae --output_path=Out`

+          Currently, this script works for atomistic tasks only, addition of other tasks will be available soon.

           Train you model(s), e.g.: